 Samsung Transform user guide leak: vanilla Android and Sprint IDs?
-[UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+[UPDATED]Alex Wagner - Editorial Director of News and Content

 Speculation has been surrounding Sprint's upcoming Android device from Samsung, the SPH-M920 Transform, and just what the device would be.
 Today things have been made much clearer, though, as the Transform's user guide has leaked out.
 Most interesting about the handset is that it looks to be rocking vanilla Android 2.2, a rarity in the recent sea of Senses, MOTOBLURs, and TouchWizes.
 The Transform gets its name from a "Sprint ID" softkey that will allow users to customize their handset.
 Sprint ID packs are described as "more than a user interface skin" which contain "features and functions ranging from icons, wallpapers, menus, and applications" to help transform your Transform (zing!) to better help fit your needs.
 Different ID packs can be downloaded and installed using a Sprint ID app on the device and can be bought online from the Sprint Store.
 In addition to all of the Sprint ID goodness, the usual smartphone trappings like a camera (3 megapixels), WiFi, Bluetooth, and micro SD slot with a 2 GB card will all be present on the Transform.